phetsims/sun/doc/AccordionBox.md

   * It is possible that the focus highlight can change size when toggling between expanded/collapsed states in the scenario when the expanded box does not have a title.
 * The typical structure is a `button` nested within the parent titling element, likely a heading.
 * Typically, the open/close icon does not need to be represented in the Parallel DOM.
-* For accessibility the expanded and collapsed states of the box are communicated through a combination of ARIA attributes, `aria-expanded`, `aria-controls`, `aria-hidden` that have to be managed through javascript.
+* For accessibility the expanded and collapsed states of the box are communicated through a combination of ARIA attributes, `aria-expanded`, `aria-hidden` that have to be managed through javascript.

 ### Gesture Support
 ToDO.